top of page

 Project 1: Monitoring Water Sensitive Urban Design performance

-Project leads: Perrine Hamel (Principal Investigator), Ding Ning (PhD student)
+Project leads: Perrine Hamel (Principal Investigator), Ding Ning (Research Fellow)

 Project 2: Nature-based solutions for flood risk